sidd-chat/youtube-clone/README.md

 # YouTube Clone with React JS and Material UI
-Visit www.youtube-siddchat.netlify.app to see the website live!
+Visit youtube-siddchat.netlify.app to see the website live!

 ## Some Example Screenshots are Given Below: